-The Histories of Healthy Ageing conference is structured according to the so-called non-naturals, the six areas defined by Hippocratic writers as the basis of health management and disease prevention.
-Each keynote lecture centres on one of the non-naturals.
+The Histories of Healthy Ageing exhibition and conference is structured according to the so-called non-naturals, the six areas defined by Hippocratic writers as the basis of health management and disease prevention.

 Whoever wants to understand the nature of health and disease, Hippocrates wrote, first needs to understand the air we breath, the water we drink, and the grounds we live on.

 Proper exercise, depending on your age, sex, constitution, will keep you healthy and strong.
 Besides muscular motion, exercise included horse-riding and external application, such as bathing and massage.